 Mimosa Vinaigrette | Homemade Salad Dressing

-- 1 tbsp orange zest zest from 1 orange
+- 1 tablespoon orange zest zest from 1 orange

 - 2 tbsp champagne vinegar